-For this exhibit we seek images of humankind’s most common practices.
-Rites of passage: birth, coming of age, marriage, death, and celebrations and meditations both religious and secular.
-Whether modern and highly personal or ancient and cross-cultural, religious or secular, we’d like to see observances of rites and ritual in all forms.
+For this exhibit we seek images of various forms of praise, celebration, recognition and remembrance around the world.
+Whether modern and highly personal, or ancient and cross-cultural, religious or non-religious, we’d like to see observances of ritual in all forms.

 All photographers and all image capture and processing methods are welcome.